Finding the right tenants

 Different types of properties will appeal to different people, so it is important to understand your market in order to find the right tenants.
 Generally, the type of tenant you choose may affect the duration of their tenancy period and they fall under the following categories:

-Your decision as to whether or not tenants will be permitted to smoke in the property or have pets living with them may affect a prospective tenant’s decision to rent the property.
+Your decision as to whether tenants will be permitted to smoke in the property or have pets living with them may affect a prospective tenant’s decision to rent the property.

 Using letting agents to find the right tenants